-In 2017, our Compensation Committee engaged Pay Governance LLC, or Pay Governance, as its independent compensation consultant.
-Our Compensation Committee considers advice and recommendations received from its compensation consultant regarding compensation matters, including decisions made with respect to director compensation and executive equity compensation.
-Pay Governance does not provide services to our company other than the advice provided to our
+In 2018, our Compensation Committee engaged Pay Governance LLC ("Pay Governance") as its independent compensation consultant.
+The compensation consultant provides various services to the Compensation Committee, including advising the Compensation Committee on the principal aspects of our compensation program and evolving industry practices and presenting information to assist the Compensation Committee in determining the appropriate peer group to be used to evaluate the competitiveness of our equity compensation program.
+Our Compensation Committee considers advice and recommendations received from its compensation consultant regarding compensation matters, including when making decisions with respect to director compensation and executive equity compensation.

-Compensation Committee, and Pay Governance had advised our Compensation Committee that the fees and direct expenses received from us during 2017 were immaterial as a percentage of their respective incomes for the period.
-Pay Governance has also advised us that neither they nor, to their knowledge, any member of their consulting team who served or are serving our Compensation Committee owns any shares of our common stock.
-After considering the foregoing, as well as Pay Governance's conflict of interest policies and procedures and the lack of known business and personal relationships between Pay Governance, its team members servicing our Compensation Committee and its members, and our named executive officers, our Compensation Committee concluded that Pay Governance's work for it does not raise any conflict of interest concerns.
+Pay Governance does not provide services to our company other than the advice provided to our Compensation Committee, and Pay Governance had advised our Compensation Committee that the payments for fees and direct expense reimbursements it received from us during 2018 were immaterial as a percentage of their income for the period.
+Pay Governance has also advised us that neither they nor, to their knowledge, any member of their consulting team who provides services to our Compensation Committee owns any shares of our common stock.
+After considering the foregoing, as well as Pay

+Governance's conflict of interest policies and procedures and the lack of known business and personal relationships between Pay Governance, its team members providing services to our Compensation Committee and its members, and our named executive officers, our Compensation Committee concluded that Pay Governance's work for it does not raise any conflict of interest concerns.